Where to go camping in NH

 New Hampton, NH

 Reasons to visit: The name of course screams fun and kid-friendly but this park is also the recipient of many awards, including ParentingNH’s own Family Favorite award.
 There are a number of organized recreational activities for the kids including crafts, swimming, movies and campfire s’mores.
 If you don’t feel like pitching a tent or have your own RV, Jellystone Park also offers cabins for rent.
 Jellystone also has an awesome water park area (slides, pool, wading area, etc.) and boat rentals if you want to cruise along the Pemigewasset River.

 43 Coon Brook Road

 Reasons to visit: Northstar offers a little bit of everything spread across its 100+ acres including showers and restrooms, a spring-fed swimming pond, horseshoes, hiking trails and river-front campsites.
 They also offer WiFi for those who can’t leave home without their smart phones, laptops or tablets.
-Northstar is also located near other Lakes Region attractions including Ruggles Mine, Sunapee State Beach and Mount Sunapee State Park.
+Northstar is also located near other popular area attractions including Montshire Museum of Science, Sunapee State Beach and Mount Sunapee State Park.

 Jacobs Brook Campground

 Reasons to visit: Located in the quiet town of Orford in the Dartmouth/Sunapee Region, Jacobs Brook is the perfect spot for a quiet and relaxing camping trip.
 This isn’t a resort-style campground but you’ll find they have all of your desired amenities including a pool, showers and restrooms, playground and WiFi.
 This campground has about 75 campsites spread across 38 acres so make sure you reserve your spot early before they fill up.
 Oh, and don’t miss the beautiful gardens – they add perfectly to the peaceful atmosphere.